There is a long-standing debate among predator fishing anglers from all over the world. Are live baits better than dead baits?

 Tip: Some fisheries only allow predator fishing during the winter months.
 Always check the rules where you plan to fish.

 The general opinion will always lean towards live bait fishing.
-The reason is quite simple: for a predator, there is no better food offering than its natural prey, if presented in the right way!
+The reason is quite simple: there is no better food offering for a predator than its natural prey if presented correctly!
 Live bait fishing can be so successful, especially when pike fishing.
-It’s so productive that many fisheries today have a strict no live bait fishing policy!
+It’s so productive that many fisheries today have a strict no-live bait fishing policy!

 But the road to success is often not easy as it might seem at first glance.
 To achieve a string of success, there are great tips and guidelines that you need to consider and apply!